GlitchCog/AStarGazer/README.md

                 one block and east/west one block.
     Euclidean - This is normal distance calculated by the Pythagorean formula: d = sqrt((a_x-b_x)^2+(a_y-b_y)^2)
+    Euclidean Squared - This is the normal distance formula, but without taking the square root.
+Because the distance is only used to compare, comparing the squares of two values still works to determine which path is shorter.
+This heuristic is an optimized version of the Euclidean hueuristic.

 Neighbors - Select the method by which neighboring tiles are selected.